drivendevelopment/easy-email-plugin/readme.txt

 No. Easy Email is intended only for sending transactional emails (e.g. welcome emails, password resets, order notifications, etc.).
 If you need to send mass emails (such as marketing emails), we recommend using one of the many services that specialize in this.

 = Can I use Easy Email for test sites? =
-No. Easy Email is intended for production site only.
+No. Easy Email is intended for production sites only.
+For test sites, you may want to consider a service such as [Mail Debug](https://debugmail.io/).

+= Is Easy Email free? =
+All accounts start with 100 free emails.
+After that, you need to subscribe to a plan.
+See [our pricing page](https://wpeasyemail.com/pricing/) for plans.

+== Screenshots ==

+1. Step 1: after installing the Easy Email plugin, click the Connect button
+2. Step 2: register for an Easy Email account
+3. The Easy Email dashboard

 == Changelog ==